runspired/utils/readme.md

 ##License

-This package carries the [UNLICENSE](http://unlicense.org/) license.
+This package carries the MIT license.